Healthdirect Free Australian health advice you can count on.

 What is a nursing post?

-A nursing post is a health centre staffed by highly-skilled registered nurses or nurse practitioners who have the training necessary to provide certain medical services, including emergency care.
+A nursing post is a health centre staffed by highly-skilled registered nurses or nurse practitioners.
+These nurses have special training.
+This means they can provide certain medical services, including emergency care.

-Nursing posts are found in remote areas of Australia, particularly in Western Australia and Queensland.
+Nursing posts are commonly found in remote areas of Australia, particularly in Western Australia and Queensland.

-While 'nursing post' is the term most commonly used in Western Australia, the same type of nurse-led facility may be called a 'nurse-led primary healthcare centre' (or 'health centre' or 'health service') in Queensland.
+'Nursing post' is the term often used in Western Australia.
+The same type of clinic may be called a 'nurse-led clinic'.
+They may also be called a 'nurse-led primary healthcare centre' (or 'health centre' or 'health service') in Queensland.

-A nursing post might be the closest and best option if you need medical help or emergency care.
+A nursing post might be the closest and best option if you live in a remote area and need medical help or emergency care.

 What do nursing posts offer?

-Members of the nursing staff are authorised to prescribe specified medicines within the Pharmaceutical Benefits Scheme (PBS), including for hepatitis B, hepatitis C and HIV.
+Members of the nursing staff are authorised to prescribe certain medicines within the Pharmaceutical Benefits Scheme (PBS), including for hepatitis B, hepatitis C and HIV.

-In particular, in an emergency, the nursing staff will often communicate with medical experts elsewhere and provide the emergency care needed until the patient can be transported to hospital by ambulance or plane.
+If you have a medical emergency, the nursing staff can consult with medical experts elsewhere.
+They can provide the emergency care until you can be transported to hospital by ambulance or plane.

 At some nursing posts, doctors from cities or the Royal Flying Doctor Service regularly attend special clinics.